adityachaudhari24/aws-solutions-architect-associate-notes/README.md

 ![img.png](images/6iampolicytypes.png). <br>
 </details>

+<details>
-#### Q: Two types of authorization model RBAC and ABAC what they are and difference between them?
+<summary>Q: Two types of authorization model RBAC and ABAC what they are and difference between them?</summary>
 IMP - Recognize when to use ABAC (tags, scaling) vs. RBAC (static roles).
 Always check for aws:ResourceTag or aws:PrincipalTag in policies.
-<details>
 Both are IAM strategies to manage permissions, but they work differently.
 Let’s break them down with simple examples and exam-focused insights.

 ### 1. RBAC (Role-Based Access Control)